pratham-aggr/quantflow/README.md

 - **Logging**: Structured logging with correlation IDs
 - **Metrics**: Performance and business metrics
 - **Alerting**: Automated alerting for critical issues

-## Contributing

-We welcome contributions from the community.
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Workflow
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## License